 Careers and Graduate Schools

 Career development and preparation are an important part of the university experience.
-As a student registered with ODS, you may have particular questions or concerns about your disability related to employment or graduate and professional school.
+As a student registered with SAS, you may have particular questions or concerns about your disability related to employment or graduate and professional school.
 Whether you are searching for a career path, finding an internship, or applying for graduate school there are many resources to assist you in meeting your personal goals.

 Just as you are eligible for academic accommodations under the Americans with Disabilities Act, you may be eligible for any necessary accommodations for entrance or licensure exams or even in the work place.
 Accommodations in the work place may range from the use of assistive computer technology to some flexibility with project deadlines or a reduced distraction work area.
 If you have not begun to think about how your disability may or may not interact with your career goals, these resources are designed to help initiate that process.

 Follow these links for basic information regarding:

 Additionally, the Office of Career Services is available to work with any Ohio University student or alumnus and offers a variety of services and resources.
 The Office of Career Services is working in partnership with SAS to be prepared to help students with a disability through the career selection and job search process.
 To find out more about the services available, be sure to take a look at the Career Services webpage.

 As a student with a disability, you may be eligible for academic accommodations at any graduate or professional school which receives Federal funding or facilitates Federal Financial Aid.
 Once you have made the decision to attend a particular program, be sure to register with the university's Student Accessibility Services.
 Much like your experience at Ohio University, you could expect to submit documentation of your disability and meet one on one with a counselor to determine reasonable academic accommodations at the graduate or professional level.